So you’ve decided to invest in a little gold, eh?

 How we came up with the list of the best gold stocks

-To come up with this list, we considered the five most popular categories of gold investments — indirect exposure, long-term upside, etc. — and filled in the blanks for the best asset we could think of for Q2 2022.
+To come up with this list, we considered the five most popular categories of gold investments — indirect exposure, long-term upside, etc.

 (As you probably figured out, these “categories” became the Best For column in the first chart above).